rory-bedford/antelop-docs/docs/source/developer/repo.rst

 Gui directory
 ^^^^^^^^^^^^^
 This directory holds all the different streamlit pages that are shown in the app.
-The structure of this directory follows the layout of the app, as detailed in :ref:`gui`.
+The structure of this directory follows the layout of the app, as detailed in the documentation.
 In particular, subdirectories correspond to pages grouped together in the app.

 Streamlit overview
 """"""""""""""""""